icloud-photos-downloader/icloud_photos_downloader/CONTRIBUTING.md

 The unit tests are a very important asset of this project.
 Due to our 100% test coverage we can safely use great tools like [Dependabot](dependabot.com) and be sure that the implementation of a new feature or fixing of a bug does not lead to further issues.

 We're relying on [pytest](pytest.org) for the creation of our tests and [VCR.py](https://github.com/kevin1024/vcrpy) for automatic mocking of the communication to iCloud.
-This makes the creation of testcases rather simple as you don't have to deal with the communication to iCloud itself and can just focus on the "real test".
+This makes the creation of test cases rather simple as you don't have to deal with the communication to iCloud itself and can just focus on the "real test".
 Both tools maintain great howtos that can be found here:

 * pytest documentation: https://docs.pytest.org/en/stable/
 * VCR.py documentation: https://vcrpy.readthedocs.io/en/latest/

-It is highly recommended to have a look at those.
+It is highly recommended having a look at those.

 The process is mostly like this (assuming we're talking about a bug fix here...)

-1. Is there already a related testcase existing?
+1. Is there already a related test case existing?
 If so you can just check if an existing test needs to check for another situation.
 1. If not, then you need to make sure you have corresponding test-data at hand; that means: your iCloud photos library should have a constellation that leads to the error in `icloudpd`.
 1. Add a test-function that runs `icloudpd` with the necessary start parameters, referencing to a new cassette file.
 1. **VERY IMPORTANT:** the real iCloud response is cached, so every image is saved in the cassette.
 That means:
    1. Don't use private photos!
-   1. keep the dataset small (p.e. using `--recent`)
+   1. Keep the dataset small (p.e. using `--recent`)
    1. Remove your personal information from the cached REST-response (Name, email addresses)
 1. Go back to the previous step and verify again that you followed the recommendations!
 1. Now you can start adding tests.

 Refer to the existing tests for inspiration.
 A very simple test to understand the basic idea might be the test for the listing of albums option in `tests/test_listing_albums.py`.

-When testing a bugfix it is important to test the faulty behavior and also the expected behavior.
+When testing a bug fix it is important to test the faulty behavior and also the expected behavior.

 ## How to release

-We have github actions taking care for building, testing, and releasing software.
-Building and testing are happenning automatically on git pushed, pull requests, and merges.
+We have GitHub actions taking care for building, testing, and releasing software.
+Building and testing are happening automatically on git pushed, pull requests, and merges.
 For releases the following steps are manual:
 - Bump version in all files, including all source files
 - Update CHANGELOG.md with release changes if they were not added with commits
 - Update CHANGELOG.md with date of the release
 - Commit & push changes (either directly or through pull requests)
-- Add version tag to head (`git tag v1.20.0`) and push it to master (`git push origin v1.20.0` ) -- there seems to be no way to do that in UI
+- Add version tag to head (`git tag v1.20.0`) and push it to master (`git push origin v1.20.0`) -- there seems to be no way to do that in UI